MaryJay787/100-days-of-code/r1-log.md

 ### R1D10
 Rewired routes for game component so I could pass props down.
 I see some major refractoring in my future.

+### R1D11
+Had to rethink the organization of my category and questions.